esridc/e2e-testing-workshop/5-testing-maps/README.md

 We have some user interface elements in a floating sidebar on the right and the zoom buttons at the top left of the screen.
 We can find selectors for these elements and, using our new-found testing skills, write tests to click buttons and change the active dropdown menu option.

 But what about that map itself?
 Inspecting it informs us that it's actually a single canvas element upon which the map is being drawn.
-This makes it very difficult to click specific areas _within_ the map because you can't reference _canvas_ elements with HTML selectors.
+This makes it very difficult to interact with specific areas _within_ the map because you can't reference _canvas_ elements with HTML selectors.

 A potential solution: *visual testing.*